Prosperous Farmer

 - Actions: Tonify Middle Burner, dispels Dampness, moves stagnant Spleen Qi, Tonify Spleen Qi

-- Indications: Occasional fatigue, lack of appetite, Occasional water retention, Supports a healthy digestive system, tiredness especially after eating or physical exertion, Occasional nausea, Occasional abdominal distention, Occasional bloating, regurgitation and cramping, weak digestion, loose stools or diarrhea, weak limbs, lack of physical strength, Supports a healthy recovery, Promotes healthy body weight
+- Indications: lack of appetite, Occasional water retention, Supports a healthy digestive system, tiredness especially after eating or physical exertion, Occasional nausea, Occasional abdominal distention, Occasional bloating, regurgitation and cramping, weak digestion, loose stools or diarrhea, weak limbs, lack of physical strength, Supports a healthy recovery, Promotes healthy body weight, Difficulty arising after a full night’s sleep, Occasional fatigue, lethargy

 - Tongue: Pale, wet with white coat or slightly purple.